 In Ward v.
-State, So.2d (Miss.
-1998) , the Supreme Court held the following:
+State, 935 So.2d 1047 (Miss.
+2005), the Supreme Court held the following:

-Effective assistance of counsel contemplates counsel's familiarity with the law that controls him client's case.
-See Strickland v.
-Washington, 466 U.S. 668, 689 (1984) (noting that counsel has a duty to bring to bear such skill and knowledge as will render the trial reliable); see also Herring v.
+Effective assistance of counsel contemplates counsel's familiarity with the law that controls his client's case.
+See Strickland v Washington 466 U.S. 6668, 689 (1984) noting that counsel has a duty to bring to bear such skill and knowledge as will render the trial reliable); see also Herring v.
 Estelle, 491 F.2d 125, 128 (5th Cir.
-1974) (stating that a lawyer who is not familiar with the facts and law relevant to the client's case cannot meet the constitutionally required level of effective assistance of counsel in the course of entering a guilty plea as analyzed under a test identical to the first prong of the Strickland analysis); Leatherwood v.
-State, 473 So.
+1974) (stating that a lawyer who is not constitutionally required level of effective assistance of counsel in the course of entering a guilty plea as analyzed under a test identical to the first prong of the Strickland analysis); 473 So.
 2d 964, 969 (Miss.
 1985) (explaining that the basic duties of criminal defense attorneys include the duty to advocate the defendant's case; remanding for consideration of claim of ineffectiveness where the defendant alleged that him attorney did not know the relevant law).